Leeds West Indian Carnival programme 1973

 Chapeltown is an area of Edwardian terraces in mid-east Leeds which has provided affordable housing for many different communities when they were new to Leeds.
 Around 20,000 people live there.
 In the 1950s and 60s the Jewish community that had made their home there started to move out to the wealthier suburbs and Chapeltown’s flavour became more Caribbean.

-Crowds gathering in Chapeltown Road awaiting the Leeds West Indian Carnival Parade in August 1980
+Crowds Awaiting Leeds West Indian Carnival Parade 1980